gulp-sourcemaps/gulp-sourcemaps/README.md

   Set this to `true` to output debug messages (e.g. about missing source content).

+- `charset`

+  Sets the charset for inline source maps.
+Default: `utf8`

 ### Plugin developers only: How to add source map support to plugins

 - Generate a source map for the transformation the plugin is applying